se-edu/addressbook-level4/docs/UserGuide.md

 Format: `add NAME p/PHONE_NUMBER e/EMAIL a/ADDRESS [t/TAG]...`

 > Words in `UPPER_CASE` are the parameters, items in `SQUARE_BRACKETS` are optional,
 > items with `...` after them can have multiple instances.
-Order of parameters are fixed.
+> The order of parameters is fixed.
 >
 > Persons can have any number of tags (including 0)